 Animals provide a feeling of companionship and nurturing unlike any other, and lots of seniors are attracted to those that remind them of past pets.
 Passing time simply petting or holding an animal has been shown to lower blood pressure levels, stress, and anxiety, among many other benefits.
 During the advanced stages associated with the disease, a stuffed animal may also provide feelings of comfort.

-For more innovative approaches to Alzheimer’s care, connect with the home care assistance St. Louis team at Compassionate Nursing Services.
+For more innovative approaches to Alzheimer’s care, connect with Compassionate Nursing Services, expert providers of memory care St. Louis and the surrounding areas trust.
 Our caregivers are trained and knowledgeable in compassionate, professional care for dementia, and provide effective management approaches for some of the more challenging aspects of the disease, such as wandering, agitation, sundowning, and more.
 Contact us at 314-432-4312 for a free in-home consultation to find out more!